llpeterson/internetworking/basic-ip.md

 over a heterogeneous collection of networks is that each network technology tends to have its own idea of how large a packet can be.
-For example, classic Ethernet can accept packets up to 1500 bytes long, but modern-day variants can deliver larger (jumbo) packets.
+For example, classic Ethernet can accept packets up to 1500 bytes long, but modern-day variants can deliver larger (jumbo) packets that carry up to 9000 bytes of payload.
 This leaves two choices for the IP service model: Make sure that all IP datagrams are small enough to fit inside one packet on any network technology, or provide a means by which packets can be fragmented and